Jes Interview Banner

 Q6.
 Is there anything you wish clients would ask?

 Ans: So hear me out.
 I am an over-communicator, almost to a fault.
-My website, my emails, everything is designed and written not to have a need to ask questions after reading it.
+My website, emails, and everything else are designed and written; I do not need to ask questions after reading them.

 It is one of the ways I build trust with clients and potential clients.
 Nothing makes me happier when I hear my clients talking about all their questions but didn’t need to ask because I anticipated it and already answered it for them.

-However, if someone is reading through our information and they still have questions, those are the ones that I want them to ask.
+However, if someone is reading through our information and still has questions, I want them to ask those.

 I never want anyone to be nervous because of the information they do not have.
 I check in often to see if they have any questions or needs.